chwar/XRUI/README.md

 }
 ```
 3. The package uses a default configuration that references the default UXML templates for UI elements.
 You can create your own by navigating to `Assets > Create > XRUI > Create XRUI Configuration asset`.
 You can then override the default templates for UI elements with your own (see [Custom UI Elements](#custom-ui-elements)).
 Don't forget to reference your own XRUI configuration asset to the XRUI controller.
-4. You can have a look at the provided Demo scene to get a better idea of how XRUI works.
+4. You can have a look at the provided Demo scenes to get a better idea of how XRUI works.
 ## UI Elements

 ![Screenshot from 2021-08-03 18-43-15](https://user-images.githubusercontent.com/25299178/128054028-87a27934-1dad-4377-9b35-4ded3e8855d2.png)